Hyprland

 1. Look for an existing category

-Check if a fitting category for your application exists in applications/default.nix
+Check if a fitting category for your application exists in applications/default.nix.

-Categories are listed under options.wayland.windowManager.hyprland.applications
+Categories are listed under options.wayland.windowManager.hyprland.applications, for example:

 # ...